lkuper/dissertation/talks/defense.md

 ## (33. landscape again)

-[TODO: make the checkmarks build...]

-[TODO: revise to bring up to date a bit]

 So, to return to our landscape of deterministic parallel programming, where do LVars and LVish fit in?
 Actually, they're all across this landscape.
 We've got the pure functional core, on which Haskell is based, and so we can do this pure task parallelism.
 We can do single-assignment programming, of course, because IVars are a special case of LVars, and I'll even put two checkmarks here to show that not only can we do this, we can generalize it.

 And because LVars generalize to arbitrary lattices, we can use LVars to express Kahn process networks, because we can use LVars to represent a lattice of channel histories with a prefix ordering.
 And, in addition to all this stuff we've discovered a new space of quasi-deterministic programs.

-So all this is stuff you can do in the currently released LVish library of today.
+So all this is stuff you can do in the current release of LVish.

-And, the one thing left is disjoint imperative parallelism, but, as of recently, we've been able to fit that our model as well.
-The trick to doing this is by applying what we call a StateT transformer to the Par monad that will let us thread some state through, and at a fork the state has to be either split or duplicated.
+And, the one thing left is disjoint imperative parallelism, but, as of recently, we've been able to fit that into our model as well.
+The trick to doing this is by applying what we call a transformer to Par computations that will let us thread some state through, and at a fork the state has to be either split or duplicated.

-So if we're splitting a vector like this one, the Haskell type system is powerful enough to ensure at compile time that neither of the child computations can access the original complete vector.
-And this is also in our PLDI paper, and it's in our not-yet-released version of LVish which we plan to release in the next couple months.
+So, using that approach, say, to split a vector like this one and then fork computations that operate on each part of it, the Haskell type system is powerful enough to ensure at compile time that neither of the forked computations can access the original complete vector.
+This is in our PLDI paper, and it's in our not-yet-released version of LVish.

-And, eventually, we'll have threshold-readable CvRDTs and we'll have distributed LVish, and in that case we'll have LVars not only across the landscape but also in the cloud!
+And, I've shown how we can bring LVar-style threshold reads to the setting of convergent replicated data types in distributed cloud storage systems.
+And so we can have LVars not only across the landscape but also in the cloud!
+(By the way, people are actually working on implementing this -- ask me about it later.)

 ## (34. final slide)